devRael1/LolyTools/README.md

 - [ ] Update screen records for all features (tools, logs, settings menu)
 - [ ] Create PicknBan system with all roles (top, jungle, mid, adc, support)
-- [ ] Found a solution to bypass the Delay for PicknBan champs to send auto messages direct when we are in lobby
-- [ ] Found a solution to auto lobby revealer in ranked games (wihout using the console app, Creating new task)

 ## `📝 License`

 Copyright © 2023 devRael<br>